TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 pseudorange equation one can form the observation matrix (H).

 *Practical advise: Take care that the unknowns from the linearized pseudorange equations are not the same as the position related unknowns that we are estimating directly in the EKF state vector.
-Check the GNSS Compare code (e.g., StaticExtendedKalmanFilter class) to understand how this is handled*
+Check the GNSS Compare code (e.g., StaticExtendedKalmanFilter class) to understand how this is handled*.

 Good, now we can see how the EKF was implemented for the *static user* and the *dynamic user*.